I have a confession to make:

 - We both look forward to getting home on Tuesdays to find three separate delicious meals waiting for us.
 Most of which we’d have never tried were it not for the food box subscription we have.

 - We eagerly anticipate sitting down together and choosing our meals for the next week.
 Food preparation has went from something to be endured, to something that brings joy to our lives!

 A Comparison of Canada’s Best Meal Kit Delivery Services

-With roughly one million meal kits being shipped across Canada everyday, more and more Canadians are signing up for the value found in a meal kit subscription box.
+With nearly two million meal kits being shipped across Canada every month, more and more Canadians are signing up for the value found in a meal kit subscription box.
 However, Canadians still lag behind markets like the USA as far as percentage of the population having tried a meal kit service – thus guaranteeing that you the consumer can soak up some juicy promotional deals as companies fight for market share dominance!
 Who doesn’t love free food?
 Especially if you live in a major urban city, why not try several options and see which one you like best?